Tips for Staying Sober During the Holidays

 People often use substances because they feel a lack of connection with others.
 Substances are sometimes used to create false connections with others.

-When we are fully conscious and present we can foster meaningful friendships and connections that will enrich our lives.
+When we are fully conscious and present we can foster meaningful friendships and connections that will enrich our lives, which is why the compassionate care model of addiction treatment is so powerful.

 The holidays should be about enjoying time with family and friends.
 We get so busy during the year that we often forget to be present in the moment and appreciate those who mean the most to us.